gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 Wait for the server to startup.
 You should see `Deployed "ROOT.war" (runtime-name: "ROOT.war")`
 ## Test the application
+Navigate back to the RDP session.

-Access the application by clicking here at
+Open the browser, Access the application by navigating to

 `http://localhost:8080` and shop around for some cool stuff.